msobanjo/courseware/topics/git/modules/merging/README.md

  `git commit -m "modified hello.txt file"`. </br>
 ![Fork >](https://imgur.com/y6GoKCn.png)
 #### Attempt to Merge the New Branch
-Now what we want is to merge changes from *new-branch* to *master* branch, but can Git figure out which version of the second line to use?
-The answer is that it can't, this will cause a merge conflict and the developer will be responsible for resolving it.
+Now, we want to merge changes from the *new-branch* branch to the *master* branch.
+However, Git won't be able to figure out which version of the second line to use - it will create a merge conflict, which the developer will be responsible for resolving.
-1. Let's cause the actual merge conflict by executing the following command `git merge new-branch` you should get output about merge conflict similar to this:</br>
+1. Let's go ahead and actually cause the merge conflict, by executing the `git merge new-branch` command.
+You should get an output similar to this:</br>
 ![Fork >](https://imgur.com/yFzxuUD.png)
-2. Let's take a look at the contents of the *hello.txt* file now, it should look similar to this:
+2. Let's take a look at the contents of the *hello.txt* file now, which should look similar to this:
 ```
 hello world
 <<<<<<< HEAD